Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Clinics: Elevate Patient Experience Ethically

 Patient satisfaction is a key metric for healthcare providers.
 According to a 2024 survey by the Specialty Coffee Association, 73% of consumers consider ethical sourcing important when dining out or in healthcare settings.
 Serving fair trade coffee directly aligns with the patient-centered care model championed by organizations like the World Health Organization.

 Beyond satisfaction, fair trade coffee can differentiate your facility in a competitive market.
 A study published in the Journal of Hospital Administration (2023) found that offering specialty coffee increased patient satisfaction scores by an average of 12%.
 While that study didn't specifically isolate fair trade, the trend is clear: quality coffee matters.
+Additionally, research from the University of Michigan's Health System showed that patients who rated their coffee experience highly were 15% more likely to recommend the facility to others.

 Fair trade also supports your corporate social responsibility (CSR) goals.
 Many healthcare systems have sustainability and ethical sourcing initiatives.
 Fair trade coffee fits seamlessly into those frameworks.
 It's a tangible, everyday way to demonstrate values.
+For more on how fair trade impacts customer loyalty, see our guide on fair trade coffee cost savings.
+Another internal resource: how to choose fair trade coffee equipment.

 How to Implement Fair Trade Coffee in a Clinic or Hospital Setting